 Right now, the Outsider mainly runs it, but BaconWizard17 and Ceamonks890 also maintain it.
 We have the task of keeping track of any and all mods that are being worked on for an eventual public release.Q:

 How do I register a mod that I am about to work on?A:

 .
 Don't worry, it's very short and simple.
 Put your modder name, the name of the character you're creating, and the mod number you choose.
 (You don't need to answer the URL question) And you're done!
 You can view The CCC

 Is there another way to register besides the short form?A:

 Yes, there is!
-You can message Outsider with the name of the character you're working on and the mod number.
-He is very busy though, so the form is recommended.Q:
+You can message Outsider, BaconWizard, or Ceamonks with the name of the character you're working on and the mod number.
+We are usually busy though, so the form is recommended.Q:

 What happens once I register it?A:

-Outsider will run a thorough check of who your mod will clash with, and what skin numbers to avoid using.
-He even locates numbers that are not on the herostats but are being used.
-He will then contact you, informing you if the number you requested is good and what skin numbers to use to avoid clashes.Q:
+We will run a thorough check of who your mod will clash with, and what skin numbers to avoid using.
+We even locate numbers that are not on the herostats but are being used.
+One of us will then contact you, informing you if the number you requested is good and what skin numbers to use to avoid clashes.Q:

 How long is the spot reserved for?A: